aoikarasu/aoifetch/GUNDALF.md

 ## Design and Usage Notes
 - Designed for maintainability and extensibility: add a new function to `lib/` to extend.
 - Project is publish-ready and suitable as a CLI system info tool for Node.js environments.
-- No output or logic changed; only internal code structure is modularized and improved.
-- As of 0.3.0, robust Windows WMIC output helpers (`parseSpacePadded`, `parseCsv`, `getWmicProps`) allow for flexible and reliable parsing of multi-property WMIC outputs in Windows-specific modules.

 ---